JCansta/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-script 2: show you the groups of the current user belong script 3: change the owner of the file hello to the user betty script 4: create a empty file called hello
+script 2: show you the groups of the current user belong script 3: change the owner of the file hello to the user betty script 4: create a empty file called hello script 5: give a user the permissions to execute the file hello